Cookie Consent by Free Privacy Policy Generator

 3.33 star(s) from 6 votes

-"My son has been learning piano with Sharon for almost two years now (starting as a complete beginner, aged 10) and has enjoyed his lessons immensely, making remarkable progress in this relatively short time.
-Sharon is a kind and patient teacher who has made learning really enjoyable for my son, whilst paying great attention to detail and technique which stood him in good stead for very successful exam and scholarship performances.
-I would wholeheartedly recommend him as a piano teacher, as would my son."- Clare
+"My son has been learning with Sharon for two years (starting as a complete beginner at age 10) and has made remarkable progress.
+Sharon is a kind and patient teacher who pays great attention to detail, which stood him in good stead for very successful exam and scholarship performances." — Clare (Parent)

-"For the last year and a half, Sharon has introduced our son (now almost seven years old) to the piano, and all of us (our son included) have greatly enjoyed the process.
+"For the last year and a half, Sharon has introduced our seven-year-old son to the piano, and all of us have greatly enjoyed the process.
 The results have been impressive, and our son received extremely encouraging feedback after his prep test.
-Sharon combines high standards and a methodical and structured approach as a teacher with considerable patience and a good sense of humour -- which make him very adept at dealing with young children."- Frank
+Sharon combines high standards and a methodical and structured approach as a teacher with considerable patience and a good sense of humour -- which make him very adept at dealing with young children." — Frank (Parent)

 Contact Information